 Following the cloud, email automation capabilities (39 percent) was the second-most popular requirement.
 This was also an expected response due to the increased popularity of segmented email marketing over the last few years.

-The third-most popular response goes hand-in-hand with email automation: lead nurturing (36%).
-This requirement included all conversion funnels, and is reflective of how marketers are attempting to increase the efficiency of their lead nurturing processes.
+The third-most popular response goes hand-in-hand with email automation: lead nurturing (36 percent).
+This requirement included all conversion funnels and is reflective of how marketers are attempting to increase the efficiency of their marketing campaigns.

 What It All Means